Lay3rLabs/TrustGraph/PLAN.md

 - [ ] Toasts
 - [ ] Utilize react-query
 - [ ] Get prediction market to work with UI
+- [ ] Figure out something that will scale (currently just fetching entire MerkleTree)
+- [ ] For vouching page let's figure out how to visualize connections
+- [ ] Smarter for for creating attestations
+- [ ] EAS support (makes leader board more fun, etc.)

 # Project Organization and Cleanup TODO
 - [x] Sepolia